Like to link to Club Haunt? Use one of these below.

 I was caught by the Halloween bug at a very early age.
 I would set up the living room every Halloween and try to scare anyone that came trick-or-treating.
 In fact, I was more interested in decorating the house than actually going out to get some treats.
 But when I got out to do some trick-or-treatin' I would always admire the work that other people put into their neighborhood haunts and that inspired me.

 I guess my first real haunted house was created in 1980 (has it been that long?) with my friends.
 We set up an area at our local church and charged admission (.25 cents).
 The spook house was really small but it's success (we made over $10) led us to create the Fright Factory which ran almost annually from 1984 -1995.
 In the Fright Factory we made an art of using black plastic as barriers (I don't recommend this) but as the years progressed, our haunt got more sophisticated.
-Over the years, the Fright Factory had it's high and low points.
-The low point was making the decision to open our haunted house just 4 days after the 1989 earthquake in Northern California.
+The Fright Factory certainly had it's high and low points.
+The low point was making the decision to open our haunted house just 4 days after the 1989 Loma Prieta earthquake in Northern California.
 It was a flop.

 Happy Haunting